Megan-dz/Wild_Haven_Donation_Management_System-WWF/docs/architecture.md

 | **Campaign content** | Donation headline, supporting message, suggested amounts, tax-related messaging, and calls to action. |
 | **Organization content** | Organization description and contact details displayed in the footer. |

+If an administration layer is eventually built, each content type above would likely correspond to its own editable content model.
+Mission and Organization content would probably change infrequently.
+Campaign content would likely change often, especially around specific fundraising pushes or seasonal appeals.

 ---

 ## 9. Security and Privacy Considerations

 > The following are **recommended** architecture requirements for a production donation platform.
-They are not claims that each control is already implemented.
+> They are not claims that each control is already implemented.

 -  Process card/payment information through a compliant payment provider rather than storing raw payment credentials in the website database.
 -  Use HTTPS for all pages and API communication.